AdaCore/spark2014/lrm/source/subprograms.rst

  * Both the ``global_aspect`` and the ``param_aspect`` may have
    conditional mode definitions.
-If the ``condition`` is ``True`` then the items guarded by the ``condition`` have the modes given in the specification otherwise these items do not and may not be used in that mode.
+If the ``condition`` is ``True`` then the items guarded by the ``condition`` have the modes given in the specification otherwise these items may not be used in that mode.

 Sometimes this manual needs to refer to an object which is not a subcomponent of a larger containing object.
 Such objects are called